pusher/docs/beams/getting-started/sdk-quick-starts/web/sdk-integration.md

 # Send a notification

 You are now ready to send a notification.
 In later steps, you will use one of the Beams server SDKs to send notifications.
 Before you do that, you can test your implementation by sending a notification via a HTTP request to the Beams API.
 We will use curl in this example, but you could use an alternative tool that allows you to make HTTP requests.
 <List order> *Start by creating a file called `publish-body.json` with the request body for the publish. <Code language="bash" heading="JSON"> {publishBodyJsonFile}``` *Next, run the following curl command.Either export your instance ID and secret key as environment variables, or replace the variables in the command.
-If you don't have those keys from the previous steps, then you can find them on the <a external="" href="https://dashboard.pusher.com/beams"> dashboard </a> .`bash {curlExample}`After running the curl command, you should receive a notification in your browser <span role="img" aria-label="clap emoji"> 👏 </span> If you don't see the notification, check the [troubleshooting](#troubleshooting) section.
+If you don't have those keys from the previous steps, then you can find them on the <a external="" href="https://dashboard.pusher.com/beams">dashboard</a> .`bash {curlExample}`After running the curl command, you should receive a notification in your browser <span role="img" aria-label="clap emoji"> 👏 </span> If you don't see the notification, check the [troubleshooting](#troubleshooting) section.

 # Customize your notifications